From pronunciation and meaning to fun facts and history, here’s a look at the Irish name Aoife.

 Cú Chulainn uses his teacher, Scathach’s, knowledge of her sister’s weakness to beat her in battle.
 Aoife lost this duel and was taken captive by Cú Chulainn, where they evidently fell in love and had a son.

-Another story in Irish mythology is of Aoife, the stepmother from the Children of Lír.
-A while after getting married, Aoife began to grow jealous of her husband’s affection towards her four stepchildren.
-She intended on killing them, but instead, she cast a spell on them which turned them into swans.
+Another story in Irish mythology is of the stepmother from the Children of Lír.
+After getting married, Aoife began to grow jealous of her husband’s affection towards her four stepchildren.
+She intended to kill them, but instead, she cast a spell, turning them into swans.

-As Aoife is only recently a common name in Irish society, there are very few people who have reached fame at the moment.
+As Aoife is only recently a common name in Irish society, very few people have reached fame at the moment.

-Here is a selection of the notable individuals with the name Aoife:
+Here is a selection of the notable individuals with this name:

-• Aoife McLysaght, a renowned researcher in molecular evolution and comparative genomes
+- Renowned researcher in molecular evolution and comparative genomes, Aoife McLysaght.

-With the surge in popularity of the Irish name Aoife, there will no doubt be more Aoifes rising to fame in the future.
+With the surge in popularity of the Irish name, there will no doubt be more Aoifes rising to fame in the future.

-There you have it – all you need to know about the Irish name Aoife, our name of the week!
+So, there you have it: all you need to know about the Irish name Aoife!